Asset Protection and Estate Planning

 When you are planning for the orderly distribution of your estate, there’s more involved than simply preparing a will that designates who gets specific items of property.
-If you don’t take proper precautions, you may expose assets to claims from creditors, including debt collectors, accident victims, or anyone else who may make a claim against your estate.
+If you don’t take proper precautions, you may expose assets to claims from creditors, including debt collectors, accident victims, nursing homes or anyone else who may make a claim against your estate.
 There are, however, measures that you can take to minimize that risk.

 At Baker Law Group, P.C., our estate planning attorneys have a comprehensive understanding of the law, as well as the strategies and tools available to protect your estate.
 We have years of experience helping people to protect their home and assets.
 Our Greater Boston offices are located in Plymouth, Brockton, Holliston and Hingham, MA.

 Putting Together an Effective Asset Protection Plan